Working Conditions in Lidl

 I had a well-paid job in a decent factory, but the night shift completely destroyed my health.
 So I signed a contract with Lidl after I was guaranteed that I wouldn't have to work nights.

-As you can guess, that guarantee wasn't honoured, and I had to get up at 4am every night.
+As you can guess, that guarantee wasn't honoured, and I had to get up at 4 am every night.

 I had hoped that I could stick with it until I found decent employment - but in the end I put my health and dignity first and left.

-(To be fair, I have to add that when I started we had a store manager who was both decent and competent - but I soon had to realise that neither of these qualities are common in Lidl.)
+(To be fair, I have to add that when I started we had a store manager who was both decent and competent - but I soon had to realise that neither of these qualities is common in Lidl.)

 These are just some of the working conditions: